Atacama Desert, Chile

 General Tour/Activity & Adventure

 The next leg of your journey is proof that it’s not only about the destination, but the journey itself.
-You’ll be travelling in style with PeruRail on a train that features an open-air observatory car that allows you to enjoy the stunning Andean landscapes as you make your way to Puno on one of the most unforgettable train journeys of your life.
+You’ll be traveling in style with PeruRail on a train that features an open-air observatory car that allows you to enjoy the stunning Andean landscapes as you make your way to Puno on one of the most unforgettable train journeys of your life.
 Here, you'll be staying at Hotel Libertador on the private island of Esteves, which has magnificent views over Lake Titicaca, the ideal spot to unwind with a glass of wine and watch sunset over the lake.

 On Day 9, you’ll visit Lake Titicaca, the world’s highest navigable body of water and home to both natural and manmade wonders.
 The Uros islands float peacefully on the lake’s glassy surface, and are surprisingly entirely constructed by the Uros people from native totora reeds.
 Breathe in the fresh mountain air as you set out across the still waters of the lake towards Taquile Island, where you’ll learn about traditional weaving methods and enjoy lunch in the charming town square.

 On Day 10, it's time to bid farewell to Peru, and say hello to Bolivia.
-You'll enjoy a private tour of the Sun and Moon Islands on the Bolivian side of the lake, said to be the cradle of the Inca Civilisation, where you'll tour the many fascinating Inca ruins and enjoy spectacular views of the lake.
-Then it's time to move on to La Paz, the highest capital city in the world at more than 3,500 metres above sea level.
+You'll enjoy a private tour of the Sun and Moon Islands on the Bolivian side of the lake, said to be the cradle of the Inca Civilization, where you'll tour the many fascinating Inca ruins and enjoy spectacular views of the lake.
+Then it's time to move on to La Paz, the highest capital city in the world at more than 3,500 meters above sea level.
 The city’s streets overflow with traffic and pedestrians in a kind of energetic chaos that will leave you exhilarated - this is certainly no small town.
 You'll overnight at the colonial-style La Casona Hotel Boutique.

 General Tour/Activity & Adventure